SheilaTran-UCF/LiriHW/README.md

-# LiriHW

-Liri NodeJS
+# Liri NodeJS
 Liri NodeJS is a language interpretation and recognition interface.
 It is used in the command line and display to information about the movies, songs, event show...
 Liri NodeJS makes use of the OMDB API, the Spotify API, and the Twitter API.
 LiriJS was built with friendly user interaction in mind. for application includes a help command that and displays all important command information to the user.

-Started:
+## Getting Started
-The following is a getting started guide for how to know to run Liri.js on your machine.
+<i>The following is a getting started guide for how to know to run Liri.js on your machine.</i>

 1. NodeJS - LiriJS is a node application and requiries node to be installed to run.
 To install Node for your operating system.